dajcs/get_next_line/.test/.e4/argo/subject.md

+Can you help me with the project below?

 - Assignment name: **argo**
 - Expected files: `argo.c`
 - Allowed functions: `getc`, `ungetc`, `printf`, `malloc`, `calloc`, `realloc`, `free`, `isdigit`, `fscanf`, `write`
 -----------------
-Write a function argo that will parse a json file in the structure declared in `argo.h`:
+Write function `argo()` that will parse a json file in the structure declared in `argo.h`:

 ```c
 int	argo(json *dst, FILE *stream);